Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 # secret administration token used to create organization
 export PARSEC_ADMINISTRATION_TOKEN=s3cr3t
 ```
-Note that for safety reason, the `PARSEC_ADMINISTRATION_TOKEN` shall contain at least 16 characters (from 36 characters alphabet).
+Note that for safety reason, the `PARSEC_ADMINISTRATION_TOKEN` shall contain at least 16 characters (from 36 symbols alphabet).

 Start the parsec server
 --------------------